oumaimaelmardi/portfolio/README.md

 Home page: A brief introduction about myself and my skills.
 About page: A detailed information about my background, education, experience, and skills.
 Projects page: A collection of my past projects with descriptions, images, and links.
-Resume page: A downloadable copy of my resume in PDF format.
+Experience page:  A detailed information about my background, education, experience, and skills.
+Formation page :  A detailed information about my online formations.
 Contact page: A contact form that allows visitors to send me a message directly.
 Technologies Used
 ReactJS